department-of-veterans-affairs/vets-design-system-documentation/src/_includes/content/links.md

 <h4>Clearly identify external links</h4>

-The USWDS guidance requires that the VA clearly identify external links.
-Here are several ways we have decided to do that:
+The USWDS guidance requires that VA clearly identify external links.
+Here are several ways to do that:

 <h5>Individual links in text</h5>

-* **Include text within the link that indicates where the user will go.** Useful for individual links rather than a set of links in a list all going to the same place, this method uses text within the link to signal to the user the destination of that link.
-For example, "Chronic B-cell leukemia on VA's public health site".
+* **Include text within the link that indicates where the user will go.** Use text within the link to signal to the user the destination of that link.
+For example, "Learn more about chronic B-cell leukemia on VA's public health site."
-* **Use an aria-label to create a screen reader only label.** The `aria-label` appends text that provides additional context as to the destination of the link.
+* **Use an aria-label to create a screen reader-only label.** The `aria-label` appends text that provides additional context as to the destination of the link.

 <h5>A list</h5>